mircealungu/mircea/thoughtstream.md

 My take on what's happening in the world is the following:

 1. US realized that the the Ukraine war has pushed Russia close to China.
-This gives china cheap energy, something that makes them an even more dangerous competitor.
-So they want to undo this.
-The idea seems to be to try to negotiate with Russia.
-However, it is not clear why Russia would trust the US now.
+This gives China cheap energy, something that makes them an even more dangerous economic  competitor to the US, and thus an enemy.
+So they want to undo this proximity between the two Asian powers.
+The surface idea seems to be to try to negotiate with Russia?
+It is not clear why Russia would trust the US now.
 Then again, they don't need to be asked to trust, the US can simply provide more openes to the east.
-US retreating from eastern Europe might be all that's necessary to give more "breathing space" to Russia.
+US retreating from eastern Europe might be all that's necessary to give more "breathing space" to Russia and decrease their dependency on China.
 2. The war has weakened EU.
 	1. In a sense, i don't think the US is sorry about this.
 US as a hegemon is afraid of anybody who might be a number 2 and challenge them.
 European economy was also a strong competitor.
 This is where the fear of Europe approaching Russia stemmed from in the first place: the famous hearthland theory -- whomever controls central asia controls the world.
-And thus, the only worse thing than europe working in collaboration with russia is an europe-russia-china super-continental power.
+And thus, the only worse thing than europe working in collaboration with russia is an europe-russia-china euro-Asian block.
 This is what the hearthland theory claims to be the secret of world dominance.
 	2. There is another sense in which, US is also not happy about the weakening of EU.
-If their allies are too weka, they are not useful.
+If their allies are too weak, they are not useful.
 So from this point of view, it might actually be that US might be interested in allowing and encouraging at least a limited rapprochement between the Russia and Europe.
-However, Europe is prisoner of it's own propaganda at the moment.
+However, Europe is prisoner of its own propaganda at the moment.
 The US had it easy: it simply put a new face at the helm and they can now "pivot".
+Then again, it might be that US profit from the stalemate in Europe.
+In a few years, when the war with China starts, EU will have to fight RU.
+3. Ideally for the US what they would be want to achieve is a limited decoupling of Russia from China by allowing Russia to have some "breathing space" in Europe; while at the same time, making sure that too much integration between Europe and Russia is still avoided.
-3. The most important thing for US is to be able to fight a war with China.
+4. The most important thing for US is to be able to fight a war with China.
 It's worth remembering in its doctrine of war, US makes it clear that they are allowed to start kinetic war against countries and actors that threaten their economic interests.
 Starting a war with China, would also allow the US to cancel all their debts to China, which would be quite a nice side-effect.
-4. Ideally for the US what they would be able to achieve is a limited decoupling of Russia from China by allowing Russia to have some "breathing space" in Europe; while at the same time, making sure that too much integration between Europe and Russia is still avoided.

 "America has no permanent friends or enemies, only interests" Henry Kissinger.
-But will it be able to play the balance of p

 feb 15